VoxelForge/VoxelForge/README.md

 Bonus features (not found in Minecraft):

 * Built-in crafting guide which shows you crafting and smelting recipes
 * In-game help system containing extensive help about gameplay basics, blocks, items and more
 * Temporary crafting recipes.
-They only exist to make some otherwise unaccessible items available when you're not in creative mode.
+They only exist to make some otherwise inaccessible items available when you're not in creative mode.
 These recipes will be removed as development goes on an more features become available
 * Saplings in chests in mapgen v6
 * Fully moddable (thanks to Minetest's powerful Lua API)
 * New blocks and items: